WYTANA/crowdsale/README.md

 # Rushmore (RUSH) Crowdsale ICO

-This decentralized React application allows you to purchase the RUSH token with Goerli test ETH.
+Connect your Metamask wallet and use the Goerli testnet to purchase RUSH tokens.

 Please make sure you have Goerli test Ether in your wallet.